A splitting theorem for manifolds with a convex boundary component and applications: Applications

-\begin{customcorollary}{4} Let $(M^4,g)$ be a Riemannian manifold with $\Ric_2 \geq 0$, scalar curvature $\geq 1$, and weakly bounded geometry.
+\begin{thm} Let $(M^4,g)$ be a Riemannian manifold with $\Ric_2 \geq 0$, scalar curvature $\geq 1$, and weakly bounded geometry.
 Let $N^4 \subset M^4$ be a smooth submanifold with mean-convex disconnected boundary.
 Then, $N=\Sigma \times [0,l]$ isometrically, for some manifold $(\Sigma,g')$ and $l>0$. \begin{proof} By \cite{chodosh2024completestableminimalhypersurfaces}, any properly embedded, two-sided, stable minimal hypersurface $\Sigma \subset N$ is parabolic and totally geodesic.
-The statement then follows by Theorem \ref{CT3}. \end{proof} \end{customcorollary}
+The statement then follows by Theorem \ref{CT4}. \end{proof} \end{thm}